Product Development

 This process involved researching vendors, comparing samples, and assessing how materials would perform across different product formats.
 Supplier selection directly influenced form, finish, and pricing across product formats, requiring trade-offs between aesthetic goals and production constraints.

-Internal sourcing boards used to compare material options, finishes, and pricing while selecting suppliers.
+Internal sourcing boards were used to compare material options, finishes, and pricing while selecting suppliers.